nblumhardt/alt-composition/README.md

 (1.)
 Install the package

 (2.)
 Create conventions and ensure they register MVC controllers.
-The _AddDefaultMvcConventions()_ extension method helps with this:
+The _WithMvcConventions()_ extension method helps with this:

 ```
 var conventions = new ConventionBuilder();
-conventions.AddDefaultMvcConventions();
+conventions.WithMvcConventions();
 ```

 (3.)
 Create a container, including the conventions and your MVC app's assembly:

 ```
 var container = new ContainerConfiguration()
-	.WithMvcConventions(conventions)
+	.WithDefaultConventions(conventions)
 	.WithAssembly(typeof(MvcApplication).Assembly)
 	.CreateContainer();
 ```